-Note the following about the list of trigger fields:
+Note the following about the drop-down list of a trigger field:

-- o The list includes only fields that can be updated.
-You cannot select, for example, G/L Account Code in an existing journal entry or Item Number in an existing delivery. - o If the current field is a title field, the list of trigger fields includes only title fields.
+- The list includes only fields that can be updated.
+You cannot select, for example, G/L Account Code in an existing journal entry or Item Number in an existing delivery. - o If the current field is a title field, the list includes only title fields.

 If the current field is a row field, the trigger field can be either a title field or a row field.
-To display a list of title fields, select When Field Changes.
-To display a list of row fields, select When Exiting Altered Column.